-Reporters Without Borders today voiced its dismay at the murder of Jorge Mérida Pérez, of national daily Prensa Libre, who was shot dead at his home on 10 May.
+Reporters Without Borders urged the authorities to study threats reportedly made against Jorge Mérida Pérez, reporter on the national daily Prensa Libre in Coatepeque, before he was shot dead at his home on 10 May.